 - Complementary colors: Red–orange, red–violet, yellow–orange, yellow–green, blue–violet & blue–green.

-Most color wheels are based on Goethe’s Theory of Colours, the first systematic study of the physiological effects of color (1810).
-His observations on the effect of opposed colors led him to a symmetric arrangement of his color wheel, “for the colours diametrically opposed to each other… are those which reciprocally evoke each other in the eye.” (via wikipedia)
+Goethe’s Theory of Colours provided the first systematic study of the physiological effects of color (1810).
+His observations on the effect of opposed colors led him to a symmetric arrangement of his color wheel, “for the colours diametrically opposed to each other… are those which reciprocally evoke each other in the eye.”
+(Goethe, Theory of Colours, 1810) (via wikipedia)

 With a black background the lettering tends to stand out more onto to background than with other colored backgrounds.
 Black is one of the few surfaces that lets other colored text work great together.
 Beware of too small lettering with too high contrast (white lettering), these will lead to less legibility of the text because of overwhelming background.
 With large lettering white on black works great.
 Also yellow on black is a good combination.